Main Content Section

 Admission is tentative based on:

-- satisfactory background check performed by our office (see Policy on Admission to Health Science Program)
+- Satisfactory criminal background check performed by our office

-- health evaluation form completed by a physician or nurse practitioner indicating no restriction for lifting or transfer
+- Health Exam form completed and signed by a licensed health care provider indicating no restriction for lifting or transfer

 Students who are accepted into the program must:

-- attend a health care assistant orientation session
+- attend a mediatory health care assistant orientation session

 - be aware that, in addition to the regular college fees, Health Care Assistant students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, physical examination, Hepatitis B vaccine series, background check, CPR certification and certification examination fees.
 Fees are not limited to these listed.